Olga-valzhyna/Jekyll/docs/Markdown.md

 # Emphasis:
 ## Bold
-To bold text, add two asterisks or underscores before and after a word or phrase.
+To bold text, add two asterisks (*) before and after a word or phrase.
 To bold the middle of a word for emphasis, add two asterisks without spaces around the letters.
 ex. **Attention to detail with a creative eye.**

 ## Italic
-To italicize text, add one asterisk or underscore before and after a word or phrase.
+To italicize text, add one asterisk (*) before and after a word or phrase.
 To italicize the middle of a word for emphasis, add one asterisk without spaces around the letters.
 ex. *Passionate about learning and developing.*